 Colombia or Brazil?
 Kenya or Ethiopia?
 Indonesia or Thailand?
-Does it even matter?
+Which country to choose from, but does it even matter?

 That last question is easy to answer – yes.
 The others, a little harder.